-Ken Osborn, Dover HS Head Coach
+Ken Osborn, Dover NH Head Coach

 Kids don't always throw the ball on their own, and this is an opportunity for them to throw the ball with their teammates.
 It gives the kids a chance to get our offense under their belt a little bit.
 When a kid makes a mistake you also get a chance to correct it immediately on the field, which is something you can't do in game situations.
 When we come to camp a lot of this stuff will carry over.

 These events are becoming more and more popular up here, but they've been popular down South for a long time.
 If other teams are going to do it you have to match up and compete or you're going to be left behind.

 John Fiore, Reading Memorial MA Head Coach

 The Lynnfield-Swampscott 7 on 7 Shootout is a great way to begin building camaraderie among our skill position players.
 As coaches, we can really evaluate what stage we are as the season nears.

 Alex Rotsko, Marshwood HS Head Coach

 Our players have been attending Coach Dembowski's Northeast 7v7 tournament for years.
 The competition is always outstanding and the tournament well organized.
 I always encourage our players to attend.
 I feel like it is an integral part of our preparation for the upcoming season.

 Eric Brown, Concord NH Head Coach